Our Services

 Some sleep disturbances are symptoms of underlying medical issues.
 Please consult a healthcare professional if you experience:

 Using Benadryl for sleep long term may seem harmless at first, but the risks—tolerance, cognitive decline, daytime impairment, and even increased dementia risk—add up over time.
 Safer, more effective approaches are available, ranging from lifestyle tweaks to therapy.
-If you're worried about your sleep or medication use, start by trying a Medically approved LLM Symptom Checker Chat Bot to evaluate your symptoms, then speak to a doctor about any concerns—especially if you face serious or life-threatening symptoms.
+If you're worried about your sleep or medication use, start by using a free AI-powered symptom assessment tool to better understand what might be causing your issues, then speak to a doctor about any concerns—especially if you face serious or life-threatening symptoms.
 Your health and safety depend on informed choices and professional guidance.

 (References)